1937 Memorial Day massacre: Legacy

 Years later, one of the protesters, Mollie West, recalled a policeman yelling to her that day, "Get off the field or I'll put a bullet in your back."
 No policemen were ever prosecuted.

 A Coroner's Jury declared the killings to be "justifiable homicide."
 The press often called it a labor or red riot.
 President Franklin Roosevelt responded to a union plea, "The majority of people are saying just one thing, ‘A plague on both your houses.’"

 A memorial plaque at the base of a flagpole with the names of the 10 people who were killed is located at 11731 South Avenue O, the former United Steel Workers Local 1033 union hall, which is now occupied by the United Auto Workers Local 3212.
 Thirty years to the day of the massacre, it was dedicated on May 30, 1967.
 As of November of 2021, the flagpole base with plaque is still at the Avenue O location, but the flagpole is missing.
-The United Steel Workers/United Auto Workers building at the site is occupied by someone, but there was no signage anywhere.

 The Republic Steel Memorial Day Massacre Sculpture, created by former Republic Steel employee Edward Blazak, was dedicated in 1981.
 Originally located near the main gate at 116th Street and Burley Avenue, it was rededicated in 2008 and relocated to 11659 South Avenue O, at the southwest corner of the grounds of a Chicago Fire Department station housing Engine #104.